Joey Lynch

 It feels like an age, but it has been just 62 days since Graham Arnold stood down as coach, burnt out by his six years in the role and feeling his message had stopped resonating.
 Three days later, Tony Popovic was announced as a replacement, his availability proving timely as Football Australia scrambled to salvage a campaign that was already threatening to go off the rails.

-There were always going to be questions about how much of a difference, philosophically, Popovic would bring to the role in comparison to Arnold – both are known for a more defensive, conservative mindset.
+There were always going to be questions about how much of a difference, philosophically, Popovic would bring to the role in comparison with Arnold – both are known for a more defensive, conservative mindset.
 But for now, it’s still impossible to answer them.
 The Socceroos have steadied the ship since the arrival of the 51-year-old coach, winning once, drawing three times and somehow maintaining hold of second place in Group C of Asian qualifying and the automatic qualification for the 2026 World Cup that comes with it.

 Given the circumstances, Popovic’s opening four games haven’t presented what could in good faith be considered a representative sample for figuring out what his side will look like.
 There has been a foundation, and a 3-5-2-1-shaped framework looks to have been put in place.
 But there remains uncertainty about what the actual end product will look like and over the who, hows and whys of the players he’ll want to operate it.